MirrorNetworking/Mirror/README.md

 I want to adhere as much as possible to the [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
 Many things in Mirror do not.

+Mirror is all about simple code.
+Yet many things are unnecesarily complicated.
+The code can be a lot simpler by using modern C#: Exceptions, async/await, events.
+We have already significantly reduced [cognitive complexity](https://sonarcloud.io/project/activity?custom_metrics=cognitive_complexity&graph=custom&id=MirrorNG_MirrorNG).

 Mirror has it's own code conventions based on personal preferences.
 I would rather follow official [C# code conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).
 Anybody that speaks C# should feel right at home with this code.

 Code review takes too long in Mirror.
 I think code reviews are top priority.

 ## Changelog